pixelnest/pixelnest.github.io/tutorials/2d-game-unity/animations-2/index.md

 This bonus chapter about animations is over!

-<br />If you liked this advanced tutorial, you might want to:
+<br>If you liked this advanced tutorial, you might want to:

 * Follow us on [Twitter](https://twitter.com/pixelnest) or [Facebook](https://www.facebook.com/pixelneststudio).
 * Follow the authors: [Damien](https://twitter.com/valryon) and [Matthieu](https://twitter.com/solarsailer).